-Autumn Term Spring Term Summer Term Year 7 Careers Fair for Year 7 cohort National Careers Week Assemblies and Lesson focus linked to career opportunities in a range of subjects. • 2 session PSHE Careers module based around challenging career stereotypes, bigotry, bullying and discrimination within the workplace and how to deal with myths around careers being suitable for particular groups of people and ways to safely challenge these stereotypical views.
-Year 8 Careers Fair for Year 8 cohort Assemblies from the University of Wolverhampton on an introduction to higher education and the benefits of HE.
-National Careers Week Assemblies and Lesson focus linked to careers Year 9 Year 9 Uni - Connect visits which returns through Autumn to Summer Term SciFest Have you ever dreamt of creating a business?
-Festival in a day Careers Fair for Year 9 cohort Year 9 World of Work Day delivered through the Aspire to HE Programme and the University of Wolverhampton Guided Options choices workshop Aspirations Leader available at Guided Choices evening for students and parents to speak to for IAG.
-5 session PSHE Careers module based around the theme of 'Learn to Earn'.
-At the end of Year 9, students career interests are collated, from this we identify the most popular interests.
-The Careers Lead uses this information to contact employers, businesses and training providers to arrange a variety of bespoke workplace visits.
+Autumn Term Spring Term Summer Term Year 7 Careers Fair for Year 7 cohort National Careers Week Assemblies and Lesson focus linked to career opportunities in a range of subjects. • 5 session PSHE Careers module based around challenging career stereotypes, bigotry, bullying and discrimination within the workplace and how to deal with myths around careers being suitable for particular groups of people and ways to safely challenge these stereotypical views.
+Year 8 Careers Fair for Year 8 cohort 5 sessions PSHE Careers module focusing on personal review and planning processes, this includes guest speakers in STEM, Higher Education and the Air Cadets Guided Options choices workshop Assemblies from the University of Wolverhampton on an introduction to higher education and the benefits of HE.

+Autumn Term Spring Term Summer Term Year 9 Year 9 Uni - Connect visits which returns through Autumn to Summer Term SciFest Have you ever dreamt of creating a business?
+Festival in a day Careers Advisor available at Guided Choices evening for students and parents to speak to for IAG.
+National Careers Week Assemblies and Lesson focus linked to care Careers Fair for Year 9 cohort Year 9 World of Work Day delivered through the Aspire to HE Programme and the University of Wolverhampton Year 9 Medical Mavericks Assembly National Careers Week Assemblies and Lesson focus linked to career opportunities in a range of subjects. • 5 session PSHE Careers module based around the theme of 'Learn to Earn' • CEG delivered with Lloyds Bank, carousel of activities as follows: Digital and cyber awareness, personal branding, working in a team, career orientation and an introduction to Lloyd's Bank Youth Hub. • At the end of Year 9, following the CEIAG carousel day, students career interests are collated, from this we identify the most popular interests.
+The Careers Advisor uses this information to contact employers, businesses and training providers to arrange a variety of bespoke workplace visits.
+Year 10 Assembly launch regarding the benefits of workplace visits and sign-up process for whole cohort Year 10 Work Shadowing workplace visit programme (runs Careers Fair for Year 10 cohort 5 session PSHE Careers module based around Careers Life Mapping and an introduction to the world of work Remainder of Work Shadowing workplace visits take place through to the end of the summer term 1to1 meetings with Careers Advisor for targeted Y10 students.